umbraco/UmbracoDocs/Development-Guidelines/building-angular-project.md

 ## Running from Visual Studio

-**Note:** we will make this even easier so the steps with node and Grunt wont be required for .net developers in Visual Studio, but for now the below is needed:
+**Note:** we will make this even easier so the steps with node and Grunt will not be required for .net developers in Visual Studio, but for now the below is needed:

 To run from Visual Studio, simply open the solution and run the `Umbraco.Web.UI` project as a normal website project.
 But to get the latest Umbraco 7 files into this site you still need to open a terminal at `Umbraco.Web.Ui.Client` and run either: